Machine-Learning-Foundations-2025/.github/profile/README.md

 ## Foundations of Machine Learning in Python
-Three weeks 15 days, with a lecture and an exercise every day.
+Three weeks, 15 days, with a lecture and an exercise every day.

 ### Prerequisites:
 - Basic programming in Python